free5lot/hid-apple-patched/README.md

 ### Alternative, makefile-based installation

 To build make sure you have the kernel development packages for your distribution installed.
+E.g. Ubuntu they are packages `linux-headers-*`, where "*" indicates the version and variant of the kernel.

+By default the kernel header directory set in the Makefile is:
-If your kernel header directory is different from the default one in the Makefile export the correct one:
+`/usr/src/linux-headers-$(shell uname -r)` that detects and uses the version of running kernel.
+It works in Ubuntu and a lot of other GNU/Linux distributions but if in your distribution the kernel header directory is different from the default one in the Makefile export the correct one:
 ```
 export LINUX_HEADER_DIR=/path/to/kernel/header/dir